-Todd Richards, Culinary Director for Jackmont Hospitality, mastered his culinary skills studying under some of the industry’s most renowned chefs, including Chef Darryl E. Evans, and working in many well-respected restaurants including the Four Seasons Hotel, Spice Restaurant, Villa Christina, Blue Ribbon Grill, Rolling Bones, White Oak Kitchen & COcktails, The Pig & The Pearl, The Shed at Glenwood, The Ritz Carlton, Richards’ Southern Fried and Jackmont’s own One Flew South.
-As the opening, Corporate Chef for One Flew South, located in the international terminal of Hartsfield-Jackson Atlanta International Airport, Richards lead the esteemed team that propelled One Flew South to become the first airport restaurant in the U.S. to be a contender for the prestigious James Beard Award.
-Now returning to the Jackmont fold, Richards oversees the development of Jackmont’s chef-driven restaurant concepts including One Flew South and Chicken + Beer (owned in partnership with Ludacris and also located in Hartsfield-Jackson Atlanta International Airport).
+Todd Richards, Culinary Director for Jackmont Hospitality, mastered his culinary skills studying under some of the industry’s most renowned chefs, including Chef Darryl E. Evans, and working in many well-respected restaurants.
+As the opening chef for One Flew South, located on Concourse E of Hartsfield-Jackson Atlanta International Airport, Richards was on the esteemed team that propelled One Flew South to become the first and only airport restaurant in the U.S. to be a two-time contender for the prestigious James Beard Award.
+Now returning to the Jackmont fold, Richards oversees the development of Jackmont’s chef-driven restaurant concepts including One Flew South and Chicken+Beer (owned in partnership with Ludacris and located on Concourse D in Hartsfield-Jackson Atlanta International Airport).
 Richards continues to use cutting-edge techniques that inspire an open dialogue about the rich history and future of American Southern food.
-Richards states, “I look at each plate as a canvas: it is very important that each guest perceives the craftsmanship, ingenuity and time put in to every recipe and every plate.”
-Last year, Chef Todd Richards made his debut in the literary world, publishing his first cookbook Soul: A Chef’s Culinary Evolution in 150 Recipes.
+Richards states, “I look at each plate as a canvas: it is very important that each guest perceives the craftsmanship, ingenuity and time put into every recipe and every plate.”
+Last year, Chef Todd Richards made his debut in the literary world, publishing his first cookbook SOUL: A Chef’s Culinary Evolution in 150 Recipes.
 Richards holds a membership with the Southern Foodways Alliance and has been invited to cook for the James Beard House, a foundation in which he is a member as well.